Last Updated on December 15, 2022

 If you’re good at marketing stuff online, this is the job you need.
-Your work as a digital marketer is to help brands get more engagements, traffic, and sales.
+Your work as a digital marketer is to help brands get more engagement, traffic, and sales.

 Digital marketing requires you to be really skilled.
-You need to know how it works and even get certified for it.
+You need to know how it works and even get certifications for it.
 If you’re a total newbie, getting some training would help.